RadheTians/Online-Multiple-Choice-Questions-MCQ-Quiz-Portal/README.md

 # About

 This application is developed in Python Django (a web framework for rapid development).
-The beauty of this project that user can stop quiz at any during the period of quiz exam.
+The beauty of this project is that user can stop quiz at any during the period of quiz exam.
 The  A user can sign in with any of the one roles "Admin" or "Normal User".
 This Web Application presents a set of random questions from database to user and calculates user score accordingly.

 # Add Features